 Do you know where I can find other IEOTs so I can network or communicate with them?

-Both the Canadian Association of Occupational Therapists - CAOT and the Occupational Therapy Examination and Practice Preparation Project - OTEPP may offer assistance to IEOTs.
+Both the Canadian Association of Occupational Therapists - CAOT and the Occupational Therapy Examination and Practice Preparation Program - OTEPP may offer assistance to IEOTs.
 Provincial occupational therapy societies can also provide support and guidance.

 What is SEAS?